dodocloud/games-course/wiki/docs/tutorials/matterjs.md

   - rigid bodies, compound bodies, composite bodies, concave and convex hulls, restitution, momentum, friction, events, constraints, gravity, sleeping bodies, static bodies

 ### Architecture
-- `Body` - contains methods for creating and manipulating body models
+- `Body` - static class that contains methods for creating and manipulating body models
-- `IBodyDefinition` - a physical object, contains all necessary attributes
+- `IBodyDefinition` - a structure that keeps all attributes
-- all manipulations are handled by static methods in `Body` class
-- `ICompositeDefinition` - contains composition of bodies
+- `ICompositeDefinition` - a structure that defines composite objects, consisting of bodies and constraints
-- `Composite` - contains methods to manipulate with composite objects, consisting of multiple bodies
+- `Composite` - static class that contains methods for manipulating with composite objects
 - `IPair` - contains attributes for a colliding pair of two bodies
 - `IConstraintDefinition` - contains attributes for a constraint that connects bodies together in order to simulate interaction
 - `Events`
   - `sleepStart`, `sleepEnd`, `beforeAdd`, `afterAdd`, `beforeRemove`, `afterRemove`, `afterUpdate`, `beforeRender`, `afterRender`, `beforeUpdate`, `collisionActive`, `collisionEnd`, `collisionStart`, `beforeTick`, `tick`, `afterTick`, `beforeRender`, `afterRender`, `mousedown`, `mousemove`, `mouseup`
-- `Bodies` - static methods for creating new simple bodies
+- `Bodies` - static class with methods for creating new simple bodies
-- `Composites` - static methods for creating complex objects
+- `Composites` - static class with methods for creating complex objects
   - `car` - creates a composite with simple car setup of bodies and constraints
   - `chain` - chains all bodies in the given composite together using constraints
   - `mesh` - connects bodies in the composite with constraints in a grid pattern